PaulDaviesC/Logging-limits.conf/DOC.md

 The Problem
 ============

 Linux provides a mechanism to cap the resources of users by specifying the rules in the /etc/security/limits.conf.
-Using this facility , some of the resources that can be capped are:
+Using this facility , some  resources used up by a process can be capped (Please refer man page of limits.conf).

-* Core file size (core).
+Unfortunately no logging facility has been provided with the limits.conf.
+That is when a limit gets hit , there is no way the system admin get to know that event.
+So this project intends to solve the logging issue by making using the linux audit tools.

+So far I have been able to figure out how to log the violations of following resources using linux audit tools.

 * Size of the heap (data).
 * Size of the file that can be opened (fsize).
 * Maximum locake in memory address space (memlock).